runthings-dev/runthings-current-year-shortcode/readme.txt

 Visit [runthings.dev](https://runthings.dev/) for more WordPress plugins and resources.

-Contribute or report issues at [GitHub repository](https://github.com/runthings-dev/runthings-current-year-shortcode).
+Contribute or report issues at the [GitHub repository](https://github.com/runthings-dev/runthings-current-year-shortcode).

 == License ==